Good morning! Not so much? Then it’s time for a morning routine overhaul.

 A few times a week, do a morning scrub on the face to get skin looking bright and polished.
 Moisturize every single day, using massage strokes to boost circulation—do this on the undereye as well, very gently massaging the chilled eye cream onto the delicate skin for at least one minute.

 There are plenty of conflicting opinions about whether or not breakfast is the most important meal of the day.
 The truth is, it really depends on each individual.
 Yes, skipping breakfast can sabotage mood and energy levels.
-Eating breakfast within 60 minutes of waking can stimulate the metabolism, but rather than loading up on pastries or sugary cereal, opt for whole grains or the healthy protein of a hard-boiled egg.
+Eating breakfast within 60 minutes of waking can stimulate the metabolism, but rather than loading up on pastries or sugary cereal, opt for whole grain cereal or the healthy protein of a hard-boiled egg.
 The B vitamin choline, found in egg yolks, can improve memory and attention span.

 Some people actually can't stomach a big breakfast first thing in the morning, or prefer to hold out until lunch—that's okay too.
 In this case, consider intermittent fasting, a technique that can help boost immunity and burn fat.